 So, the yield curve isn't inverted and even once it does in the future, it doesn't provide you with very much actionable information.
 What is a nervous investor to do?
 Get some help, build a financial plan, and stick with it through the volatility that will inevitably come and go.

-The West Wing (our offices are at the west end of the building) is the investment management team here at Exchange Capital Management.
-We are three full-time professionals (Andy, Olivia, & Matt) who are charged with leading the firm's day-to-day investment and trading operations.
+The West Wing (our offices are at the west end of the building) is made up of three full-time professionals (Andy, Olivia, & Matt) who are charged with leading the firm's day-to-day investment and trading operations.